 October 1st of the preceding calendar year.

 “Market Value” is defined as the most probable price, expressed in terms of money, that a property would bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by any undue stimulus. i.e. foreclosure sales, cash sales.

 Analysis of Market Value

 Once the property appraiser has listed all building permits and reviewed all sales within the county, the appraisal office analyzes the assessments placed on all property against the sale prices to determine ratios which are used to ascertain the uniformity of assessments placed on all properties for a given tax year.
-This procedure is done on a year to year basis to insure consistency on all properties within Montgomery County as required by Title 40, Code of Alabama 1975.
+This procedure is done on a year to year basis to ensure consistency on all properties within Montgomery County as required by Title 40, Code of Alabama 1975.